danmbrown/city-of-whispers/Playbooks/Conduit.md

 - They need convincing to help you.

 ### "Trade Tongue"
 You speak a local dialect specific to trading or commerce.
 Pick two descriptors for the dialect.
-When you Observe Someone, you may freely ask, "Do they speak the Trade Tongue?"
+When you **Observe Someone**, you may freely ask, "Do they speak the Trade Tongue?"
 When interacting with someone who speaks the Trade Tongue, roll with advantage.

 **Descriptors**
 - Secret (people don't know about it)
-- Hidden (it may be spoken without others easily recognizing it)
+- Hidden (it may be used without others easily recognizing it)
 - Incomplete (it covers only rudimentary trading or commercial concepts)
 - Offensive (if they hear it, they judge you harshly)
--
+- Proximity (it requires speakers to be a certain distance from each other)

 ## Ties & Secrets
 Pick two people with whom you have a Tie.
 For each, pick what you know about them from the [[Lists#Area of Insight]]